DK26/wrapin-py/README.md

     UNWRAP ==> |Then| RUN_EXEC;
 ```

-The wrapped file is unwrapped into the running user's home directory under a new directory called `unwrapped`.
-This is done to make sure that lack of permissions will not pose a problem.
+- The wrapped file is unwrapped into a directory called `unwrapped` that is automatically created within the logged machine user's home directory (`~`).
+This is done to make sure that a lack of permissions will not pose a problem.

 </details>